 2) Network Settings

-How do you get connected? with GPS? with Wi-Fi ? with EDGE ?
+How do you get connected? with GPS? with Wi-Fi ? with EDGE?
 Well, let’s not mix up things.
-EDGE allows you to access data at high speed and is not required to be running always on your phone, when its not in use, do turn it off so it will stop it’s manual checking and save battery.
+EDGE allows you to access data at high speed and is not required to be running always on your phone, when it is not in use, do turn it off so it will stop it’s manual checking and save battery.

 How about Wi-fi?
 Same here, if you are not using it, turn it off.
 We use GPS to receive signals from satellite stations about locations, map, etc. GPS will also unnecessarily eating battery when you are not in need of any GPS updates, hence turn it off when not required.